Z323323/Quadratic-residues/README.md

    $\displaystyle (\frac{q}{p})(\frac{p}{q}) = (- 1)^{\sum_{u}\lfloor qu/p \rfloor + \sum_{u}\lfloor pu/q \rfloor}$

-  ### Proof of the Law of QR using Eisenstein's lattice points and the floor function (while deriving a clearer proof than Wikipedia)
+  ### Proof of the Law of QR using Eisenstein's lattice points and some basic floor function theory

    Assuming $q > p$, we have